cterveen/rzvdaventria/README.md

 ## Installation

 Make a minimal install of Drupal.
+Download plotly.js and add it to /libraries/plotly.
-Download plotly.js and add it to /libraries/plotly Copy all files in /src to the Drupal main folder.
+Download jquery.colorbox-min.js and add it to /libraries/colorbox.
+Copy all files in /src to the Drupal main folder.
 Go to Admin > Appearance (admin/appearance).
 Find the rzvdaventria theme and click install and make default.
 Select Claro as Administration theme.
 Flush the cache (Admin > Configuration > Development > Performance (/admin/config/development/performance)

 Configure the Drupal system according to the documents in help.
 The recommended order is: